Styyx1/Ruvaak-Readme/README.md

 Mods to familiarize yourself while with the downloads are running:
 - [Synergy](https://www.nexusmods.com/skyrimspecialedition/mods/72352), which makes the first perk of a skill probably the most most important one.
 Without the first perk you can't use crafting furniture like ``Forges or Armor Tables`` and your magic requires an absurd amount of magicka, to name a few examples.
 It also disables EXP gain on the perks you don't have put any perk points into.
+More info in the [Beginner's Guide](Ruvaak%20Beginners%20guide.md)
 - [ADXP/MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) combat animations will require you to commit to your attacks and have many more combinations for chained attacks.
 - [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) This mod spawns some creepy and some pretty powerful enemies alongside --or instead of-- vanilla enemies to spice up the gameplay a bit.
 Don't shy away from fleeing if some enemies are a bit too much.
 The mod does more than just spawning enemies, as well.
 You'll see a few powers in your character's magic menu after starting the game.
 One of them is trap crafting.
 Explore it as you might need it later on.
 - For player homes please refer to [the list of player homes](https://github.com/chri3i/Ruvaak-Readme/blob/main/Ruvaak%20Player%20Homes.md)